-Deferred offering costs, consisting of legal, accounting and filing fees relating to an IPO, are capitalized.
+Deferred offering costs, consisting of legal, accounting, audit and filing fees relating to an IPO, are capitalized.
 The deferred offering costs will be offset against offering proceeds upon the completion of the offering.
 In the event the offering is terminated or delayed, deferred offering costs will be expensed.
-As of September 30, 2019, \$1.6 million of deferred offering costs were capitalized, which are included in other long-term assets in the accompanying condensed consolidated balance sheets.
-No amounts were deferred as of December 31, 2018.
+As of December 31, 2019 and March 31, 2020, \$2.3 million and \$2.9 million, respectively, of deferred offering costs were capitalized, which are included in other long-term assets in the accompanying condensed consolidated balance sheets.